containerd/containerd/README.md

 for information about how to configure containerd
 ## Documentation
 See [here](./docs) for additional documentation.
-## Contributing
-Interested in contributing?
-Check out the [documentation](./CONTRIBUTING.md).

 ## Communication
-This project was originally established in April of 2017 in the Kubernetes Incubator program.
-After reaching the Beta stage, In January of 2018, the project was merged into [containerd](https://github.com/containerd/containerd).

 For async communication and long running discussions please use issues and pull requests on this github repo.
 This will be the best place to discuss design and implementation.